Fishest/prototype/README.md

 ------------------------------------------------------------
 The Game of a Life is a simulation of bacterial growth and death rates that was developed in the 1970's by Mr. Conway.
-Primarily, the program consists of a Grid of cells that each have a state of Dead or Alive.
+Primarily, the program consists of a Grid of cells that each have a state such as Dead or Alive.
 Based on a set of rules, defined in part1.pdf, the cells in the next generation may change their state.
 Thus a cell that is Alive in Generation N could die off in Generation N+1 for a variety of reasons.